Our Heroes

 1991

-Carolyn Confer, as assistant city attorney for Riverside, defended the city in a lawsuit that sought to force the city to put a discriminatory measure against homosexuals and persons with AIDS on the ballot.
+Carolyn Confer, as assistant city attorney for Riverside, represented the city in opposing a lawsuit that sought to force the city to put a discriminatory measure against homosexuals and persons with AIDS on the ballot in 1991.
 Kay and Carolyn founded PACE, a regional gay and lesbian political action committee.

 2010